VlachosGroup/AIMSim/README.md

 There are two broad contexts where it is helpful to visualize the diversity of a molecular dataset:

-_Experimental Synthesis_
+_Exploratory Experimental Synthesis_

 For a chemist, synthesizing new molecules with targeted properties is often a laborious and time consuming task.
 In such a case, it becomes useful to check the similarity of a newly proposed (un-synthesized) molecule to the ones already synthesized.
 If the proposed molecule is too similar to the existing repertoire of molecules, it will probably not yield not enough new information / property and thus need not be synthesized.
-On the other hand, if the aim is to replicate the properties of a high performing molecule, it is useful to ensure that each new proposed molecule is similar to the high performing one.
-In both cases, a chemist can avoid spending time and effort synthesizing molecules not useful for the project.
+Thus, a chemist can avoid spending time and effort synthesizing molecules not useful for the project.

+_Lead Optimization and Virtual Screening_

+This application is the converse of exploratory synthesis where the interest is to find molecules in a database which are structurally similar to an "active" molecule.
+In this context, "active" might refer to pharmocological activity (drug discover campaigns) or desirable chemical properties (for example, to discover alternative chemicals and solvents for an application).
+In such a case, molSim helps to run virtual screenings over a molecular database and visualize the results.

 _Machine Learning Molecular Properties_